SkyDrive is now OneDrive, and SkyDrive Pro is now OneDrive for Business. Read more about this change at From SkyDrive to OneDrive

 If you’re using Office Professional Plus 2013 or Office 365 Pro Plus, you can take advantage of Power Query for Excel.
 Use Power Query to easily discover and connect to data from public and corporate data sources.
 This includes new data search capabilities, as well as capabilities to easily transform and merge data from multiple data sources so that you can continue to analyze it in Excel.
 To learn more about it, see Discover and combine with Power Query for Excel.

-If you're using Office 365 Pro Plus, you can take advantage of Power Map for Excel.
+If you're using Office 365 Pro Plus, Office 2013, or Excel 2013, you can take advantage of Power Map for Excel.
 Power Map is a three-dimensional (3-D) data visualization tool that lets you look at information in new ways by using geographic and time-based data.
 You can discover insights that you might not see in traditional two-dimensional (2-D) tables and charts.
-To learn more about it, see Get started with Power Map.
+Power Map is built into Office 365 Pro Plus, but you'll need to download a preview version to use it with Office 2013 or Excel 2013.
+See Power Map for Excel for details about the preview.
+To learn more about using Power Map to create a visual 3-D tour of your data, see Get started with Power Map.

 Connect to new data sources